job/aclhound/DOCUMENTATION.md

 #Working with ACLhound

-If ACLhound hasn't been installed, please see [INSTALL-CONFIG.md][link_install-config]
+If ACLhound hasn't been installed or configured, please see [INSTALL-CONFIG.md][link_install-config]

 This documentation will explain to you how to work with ACLhound to get objects into policies, and deploy them to devices.